omgitspradeep/PkReads/README.md

 * Lists your last read book in top of all files.
 * Remembers the page number no. when you close the book and directly opens that page next time you click that book from list.
 * Supports both landscape and portrait screen orientation.
 * No bells attached.
-Its simple and effective.
+Code is easy to understand.